 Psychology researchers Henry L. Roediger III and Jeffrey D. Karpicke who specialize in human learning and memory, conducted an experiment and found that "retrieve" works better than "re-study" in terms of memory consolidation.
 And some follow-up research reveals that if you feel challenged and find it difficult to retrieve, even if retrieving unsuccessfully, the memory will solidify more.

 After the typing/dictation/listening/recall practice, you’ll get the recording practice.
 If you prefer not to do recording, you can turn it off in Settings.
-We’ve also enhanced the recording feature by adding hands-free mode.

 Note: Currently, the recording function is not available on some mobile devices because Glossika is a web-based app.
 Our native app is in development and the recording function will be available soon on mobile devices when the app is released.